Tee Higgins Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 - Higgins has been the target of 110 of his team's 526 passing attempts this season, or 20.9% of the target share.

-- Higgins has seen the ball thrown his way 11 times in the red zone this season, 19.3% of his team's 57 red zone pass attempts.
+- With 11 targets in the red zone this season, Higgins has been on the receiving end of 19.3% of his team's 57 red zone pass attempts.

-- The Bengals, who rank fifth in the NFL in points scored, have attempted a pass 55.7% of the time while running the football 44.3% of the time.
+- The Bengals, who rank fifth in the NFL in points scored, have dropped back to pass 55.7% of the time while running the football 44.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Higgins' matchup with the Browns.